M-Osky/R-analysis/README.md

 Some short R scripts I wrote to analyse my data.
 This is just a sample of some of the work I do with R either for our own research or for the students.

+ALL SCRIPTS HAVE EITHER SOME LINES ON THE TOP DESCRIVING THEM OR HELP INFORMATION (--help) IF THEY ARE DONE TO WORK FROM COMMAND LINE

-I will be uploading and editing this continuously, some scripts can be run in desktop R, some other are set up to run in our unix server (using command line).
+# I will be uploading and editing this continuously, some scripts can be run in desktop R, some other are set up to run in our unix server (using command line).

 # Will add descriptions shortly here